mihaeu/dephpend/README.md

 ### Can't install PlantUML

 If you can't install PlantUML or you don't want to install it, you can use the plantuml.jar with this shell script.
-Make sure it's executable by the user which is running dephpend and name it `plantuml.
+Make sure it's executable by the user which is running dephpend and name it `plantuml`.

 ```shell
 #!/bin/sh